---watchlist=<arg> Select a file containing the watch list
+watchlist= <arg></arg> Select a file containing the watch list clauses.

-clauses.
 Syntax should be the same syntax as your proof problem (E-LOP, TPTP-1/2 or TPTP-3/TSTP).
-Just write down a list of clauses and/or formulas.

---no-watchlist-simplification By default, watch list clauses are simplified with respect to the current set P. Use this option to disable the feature.
+Just write down a list of clauses and/or forno-watchlist-simplification mulas.
+By default, watch list clauses are sim- plified with respect to the current set P. Use this option to disable the fea- ture.